-Students may choose from either the thesis or non-thesis option and take a minimum total of 36 credits.
+Students may choose from either the thesis or non-thesis option and must complete a minimum total of 36 credit hours.

 Non-thesis option

 18 credits of core courses 12 credits in area of specialization 6 credits of approved electives

 Thesis option

 18 credits of core courses

 12 thesis credits

 6 credits in area of specialization

+Non-thesis M.S. students take at least six hours of approved elective courses from the Division, other departments on the CSM campus, or courses at surrounding universities.
+Students must receive approval from their advisor in order to apply non-EB Division courses towards their ETM degree.
+Thesis students are required to complete 12 credit hours of thesis credit and complete a Master's level thesis under the direct supervision of the student's faculty advisor.

 Further Degree Requirements

-All thesis and non-thesis ETM Program students are required to attend the ETM Program "Executive-in-Residence" seminar series during at least two semesters of their attendance at CSM.
+All thesis and non-thesis ETM Program students are required to attend the ETM Program "Executive-in-Residence" seminar series during at least one semester of their attendance at CSM.
 The "Executive-in-Residence" series features executives from industry who pass on insight and knowledge to graduate students preparing for positions in industry.
-This series facilitates active involvement in the ETM program by industry executives, through teaching, student advising activities and more.
-Each semester the "Executive-in-Residence will present 6-8 one hour seminars on a variety of topics related to leadership and strategy in the engineering and technology sectors.
+This series facilitates active involvement in the ETM program by industry executives through teaching, student advising activities and more.
+Every fall semester the "Executive-in-Residence will present 5-7 one hour seminars on a variety of topics related to leadership and strategy in the engineering and technology sectors.

+Transfer Credits

+Students who enter the M.S. in Engineering and Technology Management program may transfer up to 6 course credits from other educational institutions.
+The student must have achieved a grade of B or better in all graduate transfer courses and the transfer credit must be approved by the student's advisor and the Chair of the ETM Program.

+Combined BS/MS Program

+Students enrolled in CSM's Combined Undergraduate/ Graduate Program may double count 6 hours of approved credit from their undergraduate course-work towards the non-thesis graduate program as elective credit.

 Prerequisites for ETM Program: